 A customer journey should provide a personalised experience based on known and learned knowledge of the customers in it.
 Ask yourself, how well do you know the minds of your customers?
 I wouldn’t be surprised if the honest answer was “not as much as I thought I did!”.
-To say it has been an interesting year would be rather an understatement, and at the time of writing (August 2020) the ‘interesting’ is far from over.
+To say it has been an interesting time would be rather an understatement, and as I am writing, the ‘interesting’ is far from over.
 The socio-economic shifts that affect customer buying patterns are still subject to change, and one thing is for sure, they are very different to the way they were 12 months ago.

 It is for this reason that many marketers are tearing up their customer journey playbooks and looking at their marketing landscape with fresh eyes.
 The current predicament is rather curious; cause does not quite seem to follow effect, at least, not in the way that it used to.
 The crux of the issue for marketers is that intent has changed.
 Buying behaviour is more cautious in many cases, requiring additional touch-points and reassurance before purchasing, but paradoxically in some areas the customer journey can involve significantly less browsing and much more decisive behaviour.

 You will no doubt have seen that in many cases eCommerce is experiencing a boom; especially retail where customers have been busy stocking up against possible future shortages.
 I was heartened to read about Gin distilleries who cleaned up (literally) by pivoting to produce hand sanitiser instead – that represents a triumph of lateral thinking.
 There is also an aspect of retail therapy in play, customers have been stuck at home, bored, and spending a bit of money on something they may or may not want, may not quite be subject to the same internal or household cost justifications they once did.